andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 end
 ```

-This produces the following single SQL query:
+The following single SQL query is produced.
+Note that it has no IN clause.
 ```sql
 SELECT
     "books"."id" AS t0_r0,